11 June, 2011

 Soon after, a very impressed Friederike got up but not before opening her purse and taking out a pen and small pad and asking very sweetly of us to sign it through Ilse who told us in English what was being asked for.

-Wolfie signed Colin Farrell in a big scrawl and slipped it over to me and said in heavily accented Irish "Sign your name, Liam," and sneered at me, "like in Neeson."
+Wolfie signed Colin Farrell in a big scrawl and slipped it over to me and said in heavily accented Irish "Sign your name, Liam," and sneered at me, "Like in Neeson."

 I mouthed the words NEEDS SOME, oh I got it alright.
 Our Ilse was passing us off as famous Irish movie stars.
 It wasn't 'needs some' it was NEESON.
 It was very hard not to laugh out loud, I could see Wolfie was being very cool about it and playing along but I knew, yes I did, he was laughing his arse off at this silliness.